XanderHuggins/crib-conquistadores/docs/index.md

 **CRIB rules**:
 * C (is for conquering): best out of 3 games, but 🦨'ing is automatic victory
 * R (is for region): games have to be played in the neighbourhood being contested
 * I (is for info, all other info): a neighbourhood is un-challengeable for 1 week after it is won and challenges need to be accepted within 2 weeks.
-All other rules will be decided ad hoc by the Cribbage Conquistadores Tribunal, with every conflict of interest imaginable
+All other rules will be decided by the Cribbage Conquistadores Tribunal, with every conflict of interest imaginable
 * B (is for bring snacks to me): bring snacks or coffee to ELWB210 if you want to join, no exceptions

 <iframe src="https://storage.googleapis.com/misc-sharing/vic-map-crib.html" style="width: 100%; height: 650px; border: 0px"> </iframe>